Crucible-team/Crucible/Content/Documentation/CrucibleEngine-Documentation.md

 <img src="../crucible.svg" width="128px"/>

 # Crucible Documentation
-This is a reference for the C++ features of Wicked Engine
+This is a reference for the C++ features of Crucible Engine

 ## Contents
 1. [High Level Interface](#high-level-interface)